moveit/moveit_tutorials/doc/planning_adapters/planning_adapters_tutorial.rst

 Planning Adapter Tutorials
 ==========================

 Planning Request Adapters is a concept in MoveIt which can be used to modify the trajectory for a motion planner.
 Some examples of existing planning adapters in MoveIt include AddTimeParameterization, FixWorkspaceBounds, FixStartBounds, FixStartStateCollision, FixStartStatePathConstraints, CHOMPOptimizerAdapter, etc. !
-Planning Adapter for STOMP is currently work in progress.
+Using the concepts of Planning Adapters, multiple motion planning algorithms can be used in a pipeline to produce robust motion plans.
+For example, a sample pipeline of motion plans might include an initial plan produced by OMPL which can then be optimized by CHOMP to produce a motion plan which would likely be better than a path produced by OMPL or CHOMP alone.

 Getting Started
 ---------------